adongu/FruitLoonie/README.md

 `board.js`: this script will handle the logic for creating and updating the necessary `Easel.js` elements and rendering them to the DOM.

-`fruit.js`: this script will handle the logic of the object generated.
-An fruit object will hold a `type` (apple, strawberry, bananas, bomb)
+`sliceable.js`: this script will handle the logic of the object generated.
+An fruit object will import by (Fruit and Bomb classes)

 `generate.js`: this script will house the constructor and update functions for the `fruit objects`.